rurban/libu8ident/doc/c23-proposal.md

   + Latin + Han + Hangul (Korean), or
 * All identifiers in a document are covered by Latin and any one other Recommended script, except Cyrillic.
+* Allow some Greek letters mixed with Latin, that are not confusable with Latin letters.

+Greek alone is always allowed, as Cyrillic, but wherever we have a valid Latin letter which looks the same as the Greek counterpart, the Greek letter is forbidden, choose the Latin one instead.
+E.g.
+( Α → A ) GREEK CAPITAL LETTER ALPHA → LATIN CAPITAL LETTER A.
+See **18 Appendix F** for the generated list with 10 exceptions.

 Thus it prevents Cyrillic mixed with Latin or any other script, but does allow any East-Asian CFK language, other common and widely used